yusufziyrek/blogApp-RestAPI/README.md

 ### BlogApp-RestAPI Documentation

 **Overview:**
 BlogApp-RestAPI is a RESTful API that enables users to interact with blog posts, comments, and likes.
-It provides comprehensive CRUD operations for users, posts, comments, and likes, offering a fully-featured blog experience with secure authentication, role-based authorization, email verification, and caching for enhanced performance.
+It provides comprehensive CRUD operations for users, posts, comments, and likes, offering a fully-featured blog experience with secure authentication and role-based authorization.

 ---